patricksavalle/slim-rest-api/README.md

 #### Set route to read-only

-Sets that route to read-only, optimising the database engine, adding a layer of robustness by preventing mistakenly update the database.
+Sets route to read-only, optimising the database engine, adding a layer of robustness by preventing unwanted updates to the database.

     use SlimRestApi\Middleware\ReadOnly;
     $YourApp->get(...)->add( new ReadOnly );